furkandlkdr/university-absent-tracker/README.md

-# Attendance Tracker Web App
+# UnivTrack - Attendance Tracker Web App

 A web application designed to help users easily track their class attendance throughout academic terms, built with Nuxt.js, Firebase, and deployed on Vercel.